Billing and Payments

 • CHE111 General Chemistry

-• ACT math score of 22 OR C or higher in MAT110 or higher OR concurrent enrollment in MAT110 or higher OR passing score on the Math Placement Exam
+• ACT/Pre-ACT math score of 22 OR C or higher in MAT110 or higher OR concurrent enrollment in MAT110 or higher OR passing score on the Math Placement Exam OR a GPA of 3.0 or higher in Algebra II.

 At the time of enrollment, students must provide a high school transcript verifying the cumulative GPA based on a 4.0 GPA.